Lions Camp Tatiyee

 Challenges that our campers live with include, but are not limited to, spinal injury, cerebral palsy, spina bifida, muscular dystrophy, multiple sclerosis, amputees, deafness, blindness and developmental challenges.
 Due to the nature of Lions Camp Tatiyee, we are unable to serve most individuals with psychiatric illness, mental illness, or anyone exhibiting aggressive behaviors.

 Legacy of Service

-In 1950, Lion Jim Busey had a vision to build a camp for individuals with physical and mental challenges.
+In 1950, Lion Jim Busey had the vision to build a camp for individuals with physical and mental challenges.
 He traveled around the state of Arizona enlisting the support of all the Arizona Lions to construct and maintain a camp for kids and adults with special needs.
 Through his efforts and the Lions of Arizona, Lions Camp Tatiyee was established in 1958.

 The steadfast support of the Lions of Arizona made this dream come true, not only through generous and consistent financial support, but also through hands-on contributions including building cabins, donating supplies, cleaning the grounds, and planning and hosting events.
-Camp Tatiyee is truly built of heart and soul.
+Camp Tatiyee is truly built on heart and soul.